As a dietitian and a mom, one of the most common questions I hear is: “When should I start my baby on solids?”

 1. Nutritional Reasons

-- Iron Needs: By 7 months, babies’ natural iron stores begin to deplete, and they need iron-rich foods to support healthy growth and brain development.
+- Iron needs rise: Babies are born with iron stores, but by about 6 months, those stores start to deplete.
+So they need iron-rich foods to support healthy growth and brain development.

 2. Developmental Reasons